MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/ad.md

 # Ad Data Object - Campaign Management
 Defines the base object of an ad.

 Do not try to instantiate an *Ad*.
-You can create one or more following objects that derive from it.
+You can create one or more of the following objects that derive from it.
 - [AppInstallAd](appinstallad.md)
 - [DynamicSearchAd](dynamicsearchad.md)
 - [ExpandedTextAd](expandedtextad.md)